cueods/stat_computing_python/index.md

 ## **Course Timeline**

-**Note:** *I reserve the right to change the ordering and the content for the course throughout the semester.*
+**Note:** *We reserve the right to change the ordering and the content for the course throughout the semester.*

 **Prior to the first class, you should do the following (mandatory):**
 Install Jupyter Notebook via Anaconda (Recommended for Beginners).